• Free shipping on all orders

 8. Dog Groaning/Sighing Sounds

 Sighing and groaning are similar to the same behaviors exhibited by humans.
-Dogs will sigh to express contentment or displeasure, and you’ll have to rely on context clues to determine which is being conveyed at the time.
+Dogs will sigh to express contentment or displeasure, and you’ll have to rely on context clues to determine what is being conveyed.

-Many dogs will sigh as they tuck into their favorite napping spot for a siesta.
+Many dogs sigh as they tuck into their favorite napping spot for a siesta.
 They’ll also likely let out a groan of contentment if they curl up next to you and you start petting them.
-This means that life is good and you should keep doing what you’re doing.
+This means that life is good, and you should keep doing what you’re doing.

 If, however, your dog sighs and collapses on the floor because you told them you’re too busy to play fetch right now, it’s likely due to frustration.
-It’s a bratty, petulant behavior — and it’s pretty cute too.
+It is bratty, irritable behavior, and it is pretty cute, too.

 9. Dog Coughing

 Coughing is one of the most complex sounds that your dog can make.
-It could be the way that your dog chooses to relieve stress, or it could be a sign of a serious health problem.
+It could be how your dog relieves stress, or it could be a sign of a severe health problem.

-Some dogs cough due to allergies, so if it seems to be a seasonal thing, you could just wait it out or ask your vet for help.
-Your dog may also cough because they drank water and it went down the wrong pipe, or they’ve got something stuck in their throat.
+Some dogs cough due to allergies, so if it seems to be seasonal, you could just wait it out or ask your vet for help.
+Your dog may also cough because they drank water that went down the wrong pipe or has something stuck in its throat.

-You should be concerned if the cough lasts longer than a week or is accompanied by fever or your dog refuses to eat.
-It’s also a concern if your dog seems more lethargic than normal or if the cough is just one of several symptoms.
+You should be concerned if the cough lasts longer than a week, is accompanied by fever, or your dog refuses to eat.
+It’s also a concern if your dog seems more lethargic than usual or if the cough is just one of several signs.

 There are quite a few diseases that could cause coughing, but below is a partial list.
 You’ll notice that many of these are quite intense, which underscores just how seriously you should take this particular sound: